tlo.simulation module

 Parameters:

-• date – when the event should happen
+• date – wWen the event should happen.

 Fires the event once for the given date